-Why is the Merced 2020 Project being built?
+Why is the UC Merced campus expansion happening?

 The 1.2 million gross-square-foot construction project will add physical facilities in order to address existing academic and student life needs and to accommodate future access to the University.

 How long will the construction last?

 Construction began in October 2016 and will be completed in three phases.
 Phase 1 ("First Delivery") will be complete by Fall 2018.
 The second phase of facilities will be complete by Fall 2019.
 The third and final phase will be complete in Fall 2020.

 The UC Board of Regents approved a design and construction budget of $1.3 billion for the Merced 2020 Project.
 Of that total, $600 million will come from University of California external financing.
 Developer Plenary Properties Merced will contribute $590.35 million, and UC Merced campus funds will contribute $148.13 million.
 For more detail on the project's structure, please visit the Project Funding page.

 By Fall 2020, the following projects will be completed.
 The space will be designed to be durable and flexible in order to meet student and academic needs, including social space, study lounges and student group or support space.